-In the context of an Ordinary Death Benefit or Post-Retirement Death Benefit, a person or persons nominated by a member or retiree to receive the benefit upon the member's or retiree's death.
+In the context of an Ordinary Death Benefit, a person or persons nominated by a member or retiree to receive the benefit upon the member's or retiree's death.
 A Designated Beneficiary/Beneficiaries in this context could be a Primary Beneficiary/Beneficiaries or a Contingent Beneficiary/Beneficiaries.

 In the context of a pension finalized under Option 1, Option 2, or Option 5, a person nominated by a retiree to receive a percentage of the retiree's reduced pension benefit after the retiree's death.
-The Designated Beneficiary cannot be changed once finalized and payments cease upon the death of both the retiree and the Designated Beneficiary.
+The Designated Beneficiary cannot be changed once finalized and payments cease upon the death of both the retiree and the surviving Designated Beneficiary.

 In the context of a pension finalized under Options 3 or 4, a person nominated by a retiree to receive the unexpired balance of the retiree's reduced pension benefit if the retiree dies within five or 10 years from the date of retirement.
-Please refer to the Service Retirement section on page 39 for more details.
+Please refer to the Retirement Options section on page 54 for more details.

-DOMESTIC RELATIONS ORDER (DRO)
+Domestic Relations Order (DRO)